-Most types of knee pain that you may have heard often occurs in the front, medial, or lateral side on the knee, such as ACL tear, lateral meniscus tear, and MCL tear.
+Most types of knee pain that you may have heard often occurs in the front, medial, or lateral side on the knee, such as ACL tear, lateral meniscus tear, and MCL injury.
 Pain behind the knee (or posterior knee pain) is somewhat less common than the other types of knee pain, but that does not mean it is less important or debilitating.
 Because of the complexity and small size of the posterior knee anatomy, any injury or disease may be overlooked or misdiagnosed.

 Many factors contribute to pain in the back of the knee.
 Sometimes it can be two or more factors, which include Baker’s cyst, hamstring strain, PCL tear, or even vascular problems in the posterior thigh.
 Because of there many different factors to pain behind the knee and each person is unique, you will have to consult with your physician, physical therapist, or another qualified healthcare professional to rule out more common and serious symptoms before zeroing in on potential causes that are likely to be the culprits.

 Posterior knee anatomy

 Three bones make up the knee, which are the femur, tibia, fibula, and patella (kneecap).
 Together with the hamstrings, popliteal muscle, and gastrocnemius, both systems move the knee primarily as a hinge joint, along with the nerves, knee ligaments, and knee menisci.
 However, when there is an injury or disease, one might modify their movement pattern in the knee, which can adduct, abduct, and rotate internally or externally, when they ambulate.